logitail/suitepush/README.md

-# SDFSD CLI - NetSuite SuiteScript Deployer
+# SuitePush CLI - NetSuite SuiteScript Deployer

 ## Overview
-SDFSD is a Deno 2.0-based CLI tool designed to simplify the deployment of SuiteScripts to NetSuite environments.
-By bypassing the NetSuite UI, SDFSD automates the XML generation and deployment process for SuiteScript files directly to your NetSuite account.
+SuitePush is a Deno 2.0-based CLI tool designed to simplify the deployment of SuiteScripts to NetSuite environments.
+By bypassing the NetSuite UI, SuitePush automates the XML generation and deployment process for SuiteScript files directly to your NetSuite account.

 This tool is ideal for developers who want a streamlined approach to deploying scripts in a repeatable and efficient manner.